 As a Society, we welcomed the adhesion of men and women of every religious denomination or of none, strongly insisting that Socialism was not Secularism; and the very object and purpose of all sensible collective action was the development of the individual soul or conscience or character. … Nor did we confine our propaganda to the slowly emerging Labour Party, or to those who were prepared to call themselves Socialists, or to the manual workers or to any particular class.
 We put our proposals, one by one, as persuasively as possible, before all who would listen to them — Conservatives whenever we could gain access to them, the churches and chapels of all denominations, the various Universities, and Liberals and Radicals, together with the other Socialist Societies at all times.
 This we called ‘permeation’: and it was an important discovery.

 Many members of the Fabian Society were young intellectuals.
 They made speeches and published books, magazines, and pamphlets across society.
 In the 20th century, the Fabian Society moved to the political scene.
-Sidney Webb became the Fabian representative in the newly formed Labor Representation Committee of the Labor Party.
+Webb became the Fabian representative in the newly formed Labour Representation Committee of the Labour Party.

 Whether Lenin’s violent communism or the Fabian Society’s nonviolent communism, both are manipulated by communism’s evil specter and have the same ultimate aim.
 Lenin’s violent communism does not reject nonviolent means.
 In his book “Left-Wing” Communism: An Infantile Disorder, Lenin criticized the communist parties of Western Europe that refused to cooperate with what he called the “reactionary” labor unions or to join the “capitalist” national parliament.